goauthentik/authentik/website/docs/providers/kerberos/index.md

 Whether to allow proxiable tickets to be issued.

-Note that for a TGS to be proxiable, the TGT must also be proxiable.
-As such, if enabled in a provider, it must also be enabled in the realm where it will be used for proxiable TGS to be issued for that provider.
+Note that for a service ticket to be proxiable, the TGT must also be proxiable.
+As such, if enabled in a provider, it must also be enabled in the realm where it will be used for proxiable service tickets to be issued for that provider.

 ##### Allow forwardable

 Whether to allow forwardable tickets to be issued.

-Note that for a TGS to be forwardable, the TGT must also be forwardable.
-As such, if enabled in a provider, it must also be enabled in the realm where it will be used for forwardable TGS to be issued for that provider.
+Note that for a service ticket to be forwardable, the TGT must also be forwardable.
+As such, if enabled in a provider, it must also be enabled in the realm where it will be used for forwardable service tickets to be issued for that provider.

 If needed by a specific provider, we recommend enabling this only on that provider and none other (and the realm where it will be used), as it allows the provider to act on behalf of the user.